How To Answer the Question “Why Do You Want To Leave Your Current Job?” (With Sample Answers)

 2. To take on more challenges

 You can say that you want to take on more challenges because that drives you to perform better at your job.
-This will show that you are ambitious about your career and focused on growth.
+This would show that you are ambitious about your career and focused on growth.

 3. To relocate